powerhousepro69/videoinfox/readme.md

 sudo chmod +x /usr/local/bin/videoinfox
 ```

+**Getting Started:** Set the Default Directories located in -Set.
+Enter the parent directories of your video libraries.
+Then run -Index Default Directories This will build a searchable recursive list of all 5 default directories for -Playlist Find.
+Find a video(s) with a keyword from the path or file.

 #### *Videoinfox will not edit video files.
 It is a front-end to play videos, build playlists and download videos.*

 ### 100% Linux Shell Script.
 Videoinfox is only 1 megabyte.